tomasmcoronado/prob-alpha/README.md

-This .zip contains four Python modules containing
+This package contains four Python modules containing
 * the Shape class and its associated methods and functions,
 * the PhyloTree class and its associated methods and functions,
 * the Probs module with all the probability functions.